aborroy/solr-ssl-spike/README.md

 ## Actions to be taken in the long term

 * Use AIS (Alfresco Identification Service) for both Repository and SOLR services adopting a common strategy for all the other services in the Platform

+# Docker Templates

+This project includes a catalog of [Docker Templates](https://git.alfresco.com/aborroy/solr-ssl-spike/tree/master/docker-templates) designed to test the configuration with the current release and the configuration with the actions adopted in the short term.

+**docker-compose-current**

+HTTPs Communication with mutual authentication between SOLR and Repository.
+Using currently Docker Images.

+**docker-compose-plain**

+HTTP Communication between SOLR and Repository.
+Using *Internal* Search Services Docker Image built from https://git.alfresco.com/search_discovery/searchservicesinternal/tree/fix/MNT-20593_SSLByDefault

+**docker-compose-ssl**

+HTTPs Communication with mutual authentication between SOLR and Repository.
+Using default stores and certificates.
+Using *Internal* Search Services Docker Image built from https://git.alfresco.com/search_discovery/searchservicesinternal/tree/fix/MNT-20593_SSLByDefault

+**docker-compose-ssl-custom**

+HTTPs Communication with mutual authentication between SOLR and Repository.
+Using custom stores and certificates.
+Using *Internal* Search Services Docker Image built from https://git.alfresco.com/search_discovery/searchservicesinternal/tree/fix/MNT-20593_SSLByDefault

+Generation tool based in `OpenSSL` and `keytool` for stores and certificates is included.